theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 usually one *Operating System* already exists.
 It's the OS of the host running Foreman.
 It's common to create more OSes under *Host -> Operating systems*.
 For that, you will need to select some partition table and installation medium.
-All information is required for provisioning, but we won't go to that details in this post.
+All information is required for provisioning, but we won't go to the details in this post.

 Root password is also meant to be used during provisioning.
 If you don't want to specify it for each host, set the default value in *Administer -> Settings -> Provisioning ->